Gold Flex: Armor

 When a bullet strikes the body armor, it hits ballistic fibers which are strong enough to not penetrate through.
-This fibre absorbs and disperses the impact that has been made by the bullet to the body armor.
+This fiber absorbs and disperses the impact that has been made by the bullet to the body armor.
 This process continues and every layer of this material is effected until the bullet has come to a full stop.
 All layers combined form a larger area of the impact to disperse and keep the bullet from penetrating the carrier.
 This helps in reducing the risk of blunt force trauma.

 Production

 Comparison with other materials

 Kevlar is five times stronger than steel of equivalent weight.
 It was invented by a Polish-American chemist Stephanie Kwolek and introduced in the 1970s.
 It is used for body armor and racing tires but is more expensive than Gold Flex.
 Twaron is another alternative to Gold Flex but is not much in demand.
 Occasionally several materials are used in one product.